No Mobile, When Mobile Campaign

 - Using a hand-held phone for a genuine emergency call to 999 or 112 if it would be unsafe for the driver to stop.However the best road safety advice is not to use any mobile phone while driving, and the Highway Code gives advice to switch off your mobile phone before setting off, and ‘hands-free equipment is also likely to distract your attention from driving or riding – find a safe place to stop first or use the voicemail facility and listen to messages later’.

-The Partnership will support these measures to keep our roads safe but drivers must also take responsibility for their behaviour behind the wheel.
+The team will support these measures to keep our roads safe but drivers must also take responsibility for their behaviour behind the wheel.

 Employers have an important role to play by ensuring that they have clear policies in place that are understood and followed by staff who drive as part of their work.